lakcv/FCND-Controls-CPP/writeup.md

 Here I use PD controller, where
   k_p_xy = `kpVelXY * kpPosXY`
   k_d_xy = `kpVelXY`
-A new function `V3F ClipV3F(V3F vector, float limit);` limits the magnitude of a certain 3D vector.
+A new function `V3F ClipV3F(V3F vector, float limit);` limits the magnitude of a 3D vector to a certain value.
 I've used it to limit the XY speed and the XY acceleration.

 ___